Friday, May 28, 2021

 The Social Dilemma - Sounds to me like a medical problem.

-This is only a bad side effect that penalizes famous people, and people who want to hear what they are saying.
+This is not only a side effect that penalizes famous people and people who want to hear what they are saying: This is the Social Networks business model.
 The Social Networks actually hide the feeds you've subscribed to from you and try to raise money from the publishers to show it to you.
 But wait, it's even worse.
 Not only are they screwing you by hiding what you've subscribed to, they're also inserting random pseudo-ads to see if you want to subscribe, to keep you interested in scrolling and to steal your attention from anything but watching their ads.
 They purposefully manipulate your feed to keep you glued to the screen.

-There's serious, refereed, peer-reviewed scientific papers published that show that this maniplulation of your stream is injurious to your health.
+There's serious, refereed, peer-reviewed scientific papers published that show that this manipulation of your stream is injurious to your health.

 I'll say that again: Social Network feeds have been proven to be injurious to your health.[2]